 The first i-f passes through the i-f tuned circuit of L12 and L13.
-This circuit helps obtain the desired selectivity.
-The first i-f is then applied to the Second Receive Mixer, D11, along with the output of the Second Local Oscillator, Q16 with X12.
+It is then applied to the Second Receive Mixer, Q22 along with the output of the Second Local Oscillator, X12 and Q16.
+The delta tune switch, VC1 varies the capacitance of X12 to change the frequency of Q16 either ± 800 Hz.
 The second local oscillator frequency is 11.730 MHz.

 These two signals are mixed in the Second Receive Mixer for an output of 455 kHz, which is the second i-f.
-Mathematically, this is expressed in the following formula: